UreekaBiz/notebook/packages/web/src/notebookEditor/extension/bold/README.md

 make the bold mark be applied to the text.

 A custom implementation is being used to have control over the RegEx expressions and parsing of the tags.

+The 'Cmd + B' keyboard shortcut can be used to apply the mark.